 My daughter wasn’t too high on her Caesar salad ($8) because, although she had the kitchen leave off the white anchovies, their flavor was still present in the dressing.
 The lettuce was limp and the croutons were greasy.
 “It’s so unpleasant,” she said flattening one of the croutons to demonstrate all the grease that came out.

 I liked the croutons.
 I like almost everything about 107.
 It’s got a real chance to make a go of a location that’s seen a lot of places flame out.

 The plate: Unless you have a dairy intolerance, you’ve probably had, and savored, Babcock Hall ice cream.
-The ice cream is made on the west end of the UW-Madison campus in a plant established in 1951.
+The ice cream is made on the west end of the UW-Madison campus in a plant established in 1951 (now under renovation).
 It's named after Stephen Moulton Babcock, a UW-Madison researcher in the department of Agricultural Chemistry and the inventor of the first reliable butter fat content milk test.

 Why it defines Madison: The ice cream can’t be beat, whether you are a fan of the orange custard chocolate chip, a devotee of the mocha macchiato or a chocolate peanut butter enthusiast.
 In summer, the lines to buy it at the Memorial Union are legendary and attest to its power over people.

 Brasserie V's moules et frites